SysKitTeam/docs-point/releases/point-18-release-note.md

 # SysKit Point 18

 While you wait for spring to come, we bring you the latest and greatest **SysKit Point 18**!
-Version 18 brings you **Alerts** to help you fight against unwanted activities in your Microsoft 365 environment; the **Permissions Review automation** has more capabilities than ever before, and **new actions and reports** are also not missing.
+Version 18 brings you **Alerts** to help you fight against unwanted activities in your Microsoft 365 environment; the **Access Review automation** has more capabilities than ever before, and **new actions and reports** are also not missing.
 Find them all listed below!

 [Schedule a demo](https://www.syskit.com/products/point/request-a-demo/) and [tell us what you think.](https://www.syskit.com/company/contact-us/)